While waiting for your COVID-19 test result, stay home and away from others if:

 - You have symptoms of COVID-19, regardless of your vaccination status; or

-- You live with someone with COVID-19 and you are not fully vaccinated; or
+- You live with someone with COVID-19 and need to quarantine because you are not yet up to date on your vaccines; or

-- You have had close contact with someone with COVID-19 and you are not fully vaccinated; or
+- You have had close contact with someone with COVID-19 and you need to quarantine because you are not yet up to date on your vaccines; or

 - You were told by a healthcare provider or a public health official to stay home.